AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Portal Profile</td>
-   <td>An administrator-defined collection of Tabs and Portal Sections that appears on the <span>Workfront</span> Application Home and other Dashboards.</td>
+   <td>An administrator-defined collection of Tabs and Portal Sections that appears on the Workfront Application Home and other Dashboards.</td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>